Home

 Boyet tinkered with the radio wires using a pin.

-6) Point to a reason for the action
+6) Points to a reason for the action

 Nagpatiwakal/ ang makata/ dahil sa/ naunsiyaming/ pag-ibig.